 They have a tendency to blame others and play the victim card.

 Everything is someone else’s fault.
 The inability to take responsibility for our own lives means that we will be incapable of resolving challenges and struggles with another person in this thing called a relationship.
 It is impossible to talk sense into someone who never assumes accountability and always blames others.
 Resolving problems demands us to have the humility to see reality for what it is, take ownership of our behaviour and attitude even when it’s uncomfortable to admit it, and be willing to come to a compromise.
 This is impossible with emotionally immature people.

 It is impossible for them to have long-term relationships.
 They don’t know how to compromise and build intimacy.
 Their fear of intimacy stems from fear of not being real – because they can’t handle themselves in their “real” selves.
 They have trouble with commitment and their “relationships” are always short-lived.
 They even turn friendships into enemies and often blame everyone for everything.
 Or the people in their life will distance themselves from them once they tire of their unreasonable demands and childish tantrums.
 At their very core, they are stuck in a child’s age and this is how they behave.

 Relationships are only fulfilling when they are built on intimacy and deep connection and understanding.
 We need to be able to handle our own emotions, be self-aware and resolve struggles – because there will always be struggles.
 This demands emotional maturity – for both partners.
 Don’t lie to yourself that you can change someone – so go and choose the best person for you.
 Don’t fall in love with the potential of someone – see their face and have the humility to accept reality.

 Find someone who is willing to stand beside you, look you in the eyes and work things out – someone who is emotionally mature and committed to your bond.
-Don’t settle for less.
-Because who you choose as a life partner, is not just a person – you are essentially choosing the life you will live.
+Don’t settle for less, because like I always tell my clients, who you choose as a life partner is not just a person you are choosing – you are essentially choosing the kind of life you will live.